neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 that you don't need to care about any package-related configuration.
 If you put your files into the right directories, everything will just work.

-The suggested directory layout of a FLOW3 package is as follows:
+The suggested directory layout inside a FLOW3 package is as follows:

-* *<[PackageName]>*

-	* *Classes*
+Classes
   This directory contains the actual source code for the package.
 Package authors are free to add (only!) class or interface files directly to this directory or add subdirectories to organize the content as necessary.
 All classes or interfaces below this directory are handled by the autoloading mechanism and will be registered at the object manager automatically (and will thus be considered "registered objects").

   One special file in here is the *Package.php* which contains the class with the package's bootstrap code.

-	* *Configuration*
+Configuration
   All kinds of configuration which are delivered with the package reside in this directory.
 The configuration files are immutable and must not be changed by the user or administrator.
 The most prominent configuration files are the *Objects.yaml* file which may be used to configure the package's objects and the *Settings.yaml* file which contains general user-level settings.

-	* *Documentation*
+Documentation
   Holds the package documentation.
 Please refer to the Documentor's Guide for more details about the directories and files within this directory.

-	* *Meta*
+Meta
   A folder which provides some meta information about the package.

-		* *Package.xml*
+It must contain *Package.xml*.
   This mandatory file contains some basic information about the package, such as title, description, author, constraints, version number and more.
 You should take great care to keep this information updated.

-	* *Resources*
+Resources
   Contains static resources the package needs, such as library code, template files, graphics, ...
 In general, there is a distinction between public and private resources.

-		* *Private*
+  Private
     Contains private resources for the package.
 All files inside this directory will never be directly available from the web.
-		* *Public*
+  Public
     Contains public resources for the package.
 All files in this directory will be mirrored into FLOW3's *Web* directory by the Resource Manager (and therefore become accessible from the web).

   Although it is up to the package author to name the directories, we suggest the following conventions for directories below ``Private`` and ``Public``:

-		* *Media*
+  Media
     This directory holds images, PDF, Flash, CSS and other files that will be delivered to the client directly without further processing.
-		* *Templates*
+  Templates
     Template files used by the package should go here.
 If a user wants to modify the template it will end up elsewhere and should be pointed to by some configuration setting.
-		* *PHP*
+  PHP
     Should hold any PHP code that is an external library which should not be handled by the object manager (at least not by default), is of procedural nature or doesn't belong into the classes directory for any other reason.
-		* *Java*
+  Java
     Should hold any Java code needed by the package.
 Repeat and rinse for Smalltalk, Modula, Pascal, ;)

   More directories can be added as needed.

-	* *Tests*

-		* *Unit*
+Tests
+  Unit
     Holds the unit tests for the package.

-		* *Functional*
+  Functional
     Holds the functional tests for the package.

 As already mentioned, all classes which are found in the *Classes* directory will be detected and registered.
 However, this only works if you follow the naming rules equally